Where is St. Kitts and other Frequently Asked Questions

 All persons with the exception of citizens of the OECS (Organisation of Eastern Caribbean States) traveling to St. Kitts are required to present a valid passport in order to enter St. Kitts-Nevis.
 Where applicable, documentation of a legal name change (for example, a marriage certificate) must also be presented.
 Additionally, proof of sufficient funds and a return or onward passage might be required.

 Persons travelling should reconfirm travel document requirements with their carrier prior to trip commencement.
 Also, kindly click here for information regarding the entry/re-entry requirements, as advanced by the United States Department of State.
 If you would like to apply for a United States passport now, or if you need to renew yours, you may click here.
-To apply for a United Kingdom passport or renew your exisiting passport, click here.
+To apply for a United Kingdom passport or renew your existing passport, click here.

 No, St. Kitts and Nevis is one Federation, if you enter on one island you can transfer to the other island without restriction and travel documents.